 Finding Your Business Mentor

-1. Open new opportunities
+1. Open new opportunities.

-You need a mentor who isn't your competition.
+It would be best to have a mentor who isn't your competition.
 Ideally, they are retired without family in the industry.
 Otherwise, look for someone in a related field who doesn't compete, such as an Indian fusion restaurant offering advice to a local Italian eatery.

-2. Work with a SCORE mentor
+2. Work with a SCORE mentor.

-3. Avoid common pitfalls
+3. Avoid common pitfalls.

 You may want to tap into advice from more than one mentor and across multiple fields.
 For example, seek one mentor for financial advice, another for customer service feedback, and one for information on handling supply chain issues.

-4. Develop new skills
+4. Develop new skills.

-5. Embrace the sounding board
+5. Embrace the sounding board.